dain-protocol/daintrader-trigger-sdk/README.md

 - `value`: The value to store.
 - Returns a promise that resolves to the stored value.

+### `sendNotification(platform: string, message: string): Promise<boolean>`

+Sends a notification to the specified platform.
+The current allowed values for platform are `telegram`

+- `platform`: The platform the send the notification to
+- `message`: The message as a string to send to the platform
+- returns a promise with a boolean indidicating success or failure of sending the notification

+For notifications, make sure to connect the account on the dashboard because otherwise notificatins wont get delivered.

 ### `getValue(key: string): Promise<any>`

 Retrieves a value from persistent storage based on the provided key.